alessiapaoletti/Gomoku3/README.md

 Run the project:
 * to run the Command Line version of the game the run the class Main inside the Controller package (src package)
 * to run the version with the Grapich Interface run the class Main inside the ControllerJF package (srcGrapichs)

+Terminal background color (Command Line version) :
+* Black background: the command line graphics code is already meant to be executed on black terminal.
+* White background: in order to visualize the players' stones it's necessary to open the [GridStruture](https://github.com/michelaventurini96/Gomoku3/blob/master/src/main/java/View/GridStructure.java) file, comment line 8 and line 11, uncomment line 14 and line 15.